 The principal activity of the Company is to hold investment in insurance companies and financial advisory firms.
-The Group is primarily involved in the transacting of general and life insurance businesses.
+The Group is primarily involved in the transacting life and general insurance businesses.

 The consolidated financial statements of the Group relate to the Company and its subsidiaries (together referred to as the "Group" and individually as "Group entities") and the Group's interest in its associates and jointly controlled entity.